davisdude/mlib/README.md

   - `x`: Number.
 The x of the point you are testing.
   - `y`: Number.
 The y of the point you are testing.
 - Returns:
-  - `true` if the point is within the circle.
+  - `true` if the point is along the edge of the circle.
-  - `false` if the point is not within the circle.
+  - `false` if the point is not along the edge of the circle.
 - Example:
   - Checks whether the circle has the point ( 1, 4 ) with its center at ( 3, 4 ) and a radius of ( 2 ), which it is.
     - `mlib.circle.checkPoint( 3, 4, 2, 1, 4 )`

+#####mlib.circle.inCircle
+- Checks whether or not a point is inside a circle.
+- Synopsis:
+  - `mlib.circle.inCircle( cx, cy, r, x, y )`
+- Arguments:
+  - `cx`: Number.
+The circle's x (where the center of the circle is).
+  - `cy`: Number.
+The circle's y (where the center of the circle is).
+  - `r`: Number.
+The radius of the circle.
+  - `x`: Number.
+The x of the point you are testing.
+  - `y`: Number.
+The y of the point you are testing.
+- Returns:
+  - `true` if the point is inside of the circle.
+  - `false` if the point is not inside of the circle.
+- Example:
+  - Checks whether the circle has the point ( 1, 4 ) with its center at ( 3, 4 ) and a radius of ( 2 ), which it is.
+    - `mlib.circle.inCircle( 3, 4, 2, 1, 4 )`

 #####mlib.circle.circumference
 - Gives the circumference of a circle.